 One of the best ways to increase strength without building a ton of bulky muscle is by lifting heavy weights.

 Lifting heavy weights isn’t a broad recommendation by any means.
-Sets of 3-6 reps is what you want to focus on for the majority of your main barbell movements.
+Sets of 3-6 reps are what you want to focus on for the majority of your main barbell movements.

 By focusing on these lower reps, you’ll build more strength without as much muscle mass.
 For other barbell variations, you can also work in the 6-10 rep range.
 A great program that focuses on major barbell movements and building strength quickly is Starting Strength.